 Purple’s feel is unique.
-We found that the firmness level feels slightly different depending on the sleeping position and weight of the tester.
+The firmness level feels slightly different depending on the sleeping position and weight of the person on it.

 Even so, we rated it a 6 out of 10 on our firmness scale, with 10 being the firmest.
 Therefore, it falls into a medium range of firmness, which is seen as a versatile level of firmness that caters to the widest variety of people.